 - Selection in Chart will fill the top activity section data, distributed in Overview/SQL/Events/ Sessions/Object I/O. - Selection in any tab of Top Activity will fill the Profiling Details with top selection type related data.

 For more information, see:

+- Opening an Existing Profiling Session

+- Filtering Results

-- Opening an Existing Profiling Session on page 76 - Analyze the Load Chart on page 76 - Analyze the Top Activity Section on page 78
+- Analyze the Load Chart

+- Analyze the Top Activity Section

-• Analyze Profiling Details on page 84
+- Analyze Profiling Details